ubernostrum/django-registration/docs/quickstart.rst

 Django URLconf which sets up URL patterns for :ref:`the views in django-registration <views>`.
-The URLconf for the two-step activation workflow can be found at `django_registration.backends.activation.urls`, and so can be included in your project's root URL configuration.
-For example, to place the URLs under the prefix `/accounts/`, you could add the following to your project's root URLconf:
+The URLconf for the two-step activation workflow can be found at `django_registration.backends.activation.urls`.
+For example, to place the registration URLs under the prefix `/accounts/`, you could add the following to your project's root URLconf:

 .. code-block:: python